 These initiatives are of great interest among US officials.
 They are especially popular in the United States that the country derives half of its electricity from coal plants, emitting huge carbon dioxide, the ecological cost is decried as such.

-"The question is not whether we use coal but how we use it," said influential Democratic Senator Byron Dorgan earlier this month.
+"The question is not whether we use coal, but how we use it," said at the beginning of the influential Democratic Senator Byron Dorgan.

 He said that 3,4 billion had been budgeted for this purpose in the economic stimulus package passed earlier this year.
 Carbon Sciences manna which would thoroughly enjoy, according to Byron Elton.